Gracie Challenge

 The Gracie Challenge was an open invitation challenge match issued by members of the Gracie family, representing their self-defense system of Gracie jiu-jitsu against challengers of other martial art systems in a vale tudo match, or "anything goes" competition.

-A precursor to the Ultimate Fighting Championship (UFC), the purpose of these challenges was to prove the effectiveness of the Gracie style of BJJ over all other martial arts styles in an era before the advent of "mixed martial arts".
+A precursor to the Ultimate Fighting Championship (UFC), the purpose of these challenges was to prove the effectiveness of the Gracie style of BJJ over all other martial arts styles in an era before the advent of modern mixed martial arts.
 Challenges have been issued since Carlos Gracie first made one in the 1920s; some were public events and others have remained private.

 History

 The Gracie challenge was first issued by then judoka Carlos Gracie in the 1920s to promote and develop the Gracie's style of Brazilian jiu-jitsu, and as an attempt to show that it was superior to other styles of martial arts.
 The matches typically featured a smaller Gracie versus a larger and/or more athletic looking opponent, and became increasingly popular.
 Carlos and later his brother Hélio Gracie and both of these men's sons defeated martial artists of many different styles such as boxing, savate, judo, karate, and wrestling, while experiencing few losses.
-In Euclydes "Mestre Tatu" Hatem, creator of Luta Livre (a Brazilian adaptation of catch wrestling focused on submissions, defeated George Gracie in a historic match.
+Euclydes "Mestre Tatu" Hatem, creator of Luta Livre (a Brazilian adaptation of catch wrestling focused on submissions), defeated George Gracie in a historic match.
 Years later, in 1968, his student Euclides Pereira repeated this feat by defeating Carlson Gracie.